 Sometimes old and simple truths affect us in new ways.
 In fact, this seems to be an essential feature of spiritual growth.
 The passage that was ho-hum last week now plumbs the depths of our souls.
-We are always re-discovering simple spiritual realities as the Spirit brings new light and depth to old truths.
+We are always rediscovering simple spiritual realities as the Spirit brings new light and depth to old truths.

 Here is one of those old truths: God is invisible.

 He is the image of the invisible God, the firstborn of all creation.
-(Col. 1:15)
+(Col 1:15)

 To the King of the ages, immortal, invisible, the only God, be honor and glory forever and ever.
-(1 Tim.1:17)
+(1 Tim 1:17)

-We all know this of course but, for me, this old truth has become new.
+We all know this of course, but for me, this old truth has become new.

 My spiritual doubts are almost always connected to God’s invisibility.
-I worship the God who I have never seen.
+I worship the God whom I have never seen.
 That is a bit of a problem.
 How many times have I wanted him to write just a word or two of specific direction in the sky?
 How many times, when I was in distress, did I ask for a tangible visitation and didn’t get it?
 Well, this is the reason.
 God is invisible.
 He is not playing a game of cosmic hide-and-seek with me.
 He is present, just invisible.